European route E79: Bulgaria

+From Botevgrad to Sofia, E79 joins Hemus motorway (A2).
+At the Bulgarian capital Sofia it follows Sofia Northern Bypass motorway and then Sofia Ring Road.
+From Sofia all the way to the border with Greece, E79 joins Struma motorway (A3) with the exception of the Kresna Gorge pass, which still use the old 2-lane standard road.
+The Bulgarian Traffic law allows speeds up to 140 km/h on motorways unless otherwise stated.

-There are no restriction to trucks driving in the weekends (except when temps rise above 38 °C) so they pose additional road hazard particularly high when driving at night.
-Traffic is usually heavy in weekends and overtaking has to be done swiftly and without risk, minding the other participants in the traffic.
+There are no restrictions to trucks driving in the weekends (except when temps rise above 38 °C) so they pose additional road hazard particularly high when driving at night.
+Traffic is usually heavy on weekends and overtaking has to be done swiftly and without risk, minding the other participants in the traffic.

 At night, motorcyclists are required (and that is strongly advisable for their own safety) to use high-visibility vests.